TomoyaNinomiya/lc-demo-2019/readme.md

 # Dev environment for static web pages
-The environment is to use for cording static web pages.
+The environment is to use for cording LaunchCart DEMO 2019.
-When create a new project, copy the files to a new project directory.

 ## Requirement
 * Node.js